kathesch/JuliaTutorial.jl/docs/src/ludecomposition.md

     What algorithm is "pretty good" is actually very relative to your exact use, so you might need to make explicit choices about your algorithm by using packages such as [LinearSolve.jl](http://linearsolve.sciml.ai/stable/solvers/solvers/).
 Particularly for large systems, in extreme cases, algorithm choice can mean the difference between solving it in hours or seconds.

     This is why that although you will likely never actually use your own linear solver, it can be helpful to know what different algorithms exist and have some insight as to what they are good at.
-For instance, that LU decomposition is fastest for small, dense matrices, singular value decomposition and qr algorithm are expensive, but can make up for it in precision, and that iterative methods are great for large systems compared to factorization methods ([from LinearSolver.jl docs](http://linearsolve.sciml.ai/stable/solvers/solvers/))
+For instance, that LU decomposition is fastest for small, dense matrices, singular value decomposition and qr algorithm are expensive, but can make up for it in precision, and that iterative methods are great for large systems compared to factorization methods ([from LinearSolver.jl](http://linearsolve.sciml.ai/stable/solvers/solvers/))

 # Forward elimination